m1geo/JamesSharmanPipelinedCPU/Verilog/CounterAddressRegister/README.md

 # James Sharman Pipelined CPU in Verilog
+## CAR Group
+The CAR_Group module groups together 5 of the special purpose CAR (PCRA0, PCRA1, SP, SI and DI) into a single module.
+The Transfer Register (TX) is _not_ included here.

 ## Counter Address Register
 Counter/Address Register.
 16 bit loadable counter.
 Load from Bus on falling LOAD_n.
 Assert to XFER bus on low a_bus_n.
 Assert to ADDR bus on low a_addr_n.